2017-usfca-biol-395/ifinney-week07-homework-R-and-Rmarkdown/Analysis_of_BLAST_Results.md

 Computational
 -------------

-The process to computationally parse and analyze the data that
+The process to computationally parse and analyze the data gathered was accomplished using a systematic workflow.
+The metadata set was first downloaded from the NCBI database.
+Then through the creation of a bash fastq processing script, the metadata was thoroughly trimmed and the format was converted to the fasta format.
+These steps were completed so that the metadata could be processed by BLAST so that the top matches could be identified against GenBank's nucleotide database.
+Once the matches were made, the data was opened up in RStudio so that exploratory and statisical analysis could be preformed and conclusions could be made to prove the effectiveness of this approach method.

 Results
 =======